big-unibo/dataplatform/doc/hdfs.md

 #### **JournalNode**

 They are a passive component.
 Must be in an odd number \> 3.
-They are responsible for logging every action the *active* namenode does and for keeping the state of the high-availability cluster always consistent.
+They are responsible for logging every transaction occured in the HDFS. the *active* namenode does and for keeping the state of the high-availability cluster always consistent.
 They NEED the same configuration passed to NameNodes and DataNodes since they will need to communicate between each-other.
 After setup, they will be contacted by the two NameNodes (once their setup is completed) which will register to the JournalNodes, which will create the NameNode folder to store its logs and start the synching process.
 On cluster setup, they need to be formatted just as namenodes.

 Three main params needed: